reinbugnot/ntu-ms-artificial-intelligence/README.md

 I have shared these materials with the intention of disseminating knowledge and providing insight into the work involved in the MSAI program.
 However, I do not condone cheating, plagiarism, or any form of academic dishonesty.
 I strongly discourage anyone from copying my work for their own academic submissions or professional requirements.

 Furthermore, I do not guarantee that all the answers, methods, and code included in these reports are 100% correct.
 The work presented here reflects my understanding and efforts during my time in the program, and it should be used as a reference only.
-If you wish to discuss any of the content, feel free to drop an email at reinbugnot@gmail.com

-## License

-This repository is shared under the [MIT License](LICENSE).

 Thank you for visiting my repository.
 If you have any questions or would like to discuss any of the topics further, feel free to reach out!